aome510/hackernews-TUI/README.md

 ### User-defined shortcuts

 Shortcuts in each `View` are fully customizable.
-For further information about the supported keys and the commands, please refer to the **user-defined key bindings** sections in the example configuration file by running `hackernews_tui --example-config`.
+For further information about the supported keys and the commands, please refer to the **key bindings** sections in the example configuration file by running `hackernews_tui --example-config`.

 ### Custom Keymap